 Users today are highly perceptive to even the smallest delays.
 Take a look at the image below to see how bounce rate is affected by a slow website.
 And you should remember by now that higher bounce rates decrease the average time on site and the number of pages viewed.

-As a matter of fact, users visit on average 8.9 pages when page load time is 2 seconds compared to 3.3 pages when page load time gets to 8 seconds.
+As a matter of fact, users visit, on average, 8.9 pages when page load time is 2 seconds compared to 3.3 pages when page load time gets to 8 seconds.

-According to a survey of 6255 sites in July 2022, the average time it takes for a webpage to fully was 4.2 seconds, which is a lot worse than Google’s recommended 2 seconds.
+According to a survey of 6255 sites in July 2022, the average time it takes for a webpage to load fully was 4.2 seconds, which is a lot worse than Google’s recommended 2 seconds.

 What does it mean for conversions?
 Well, slow websites kill them.